emaalouf/WhisperNode/README.md

    ```

 The application will process all video files in the `videos` directory and generate subtitle files alongside them.

+### Video ID Preservation

+If your video files contain IDs in the format `filename-viXXXXXX.mp4`, the application will preserve these IDs in the generated subtitle files.
+This is useful if you need to maintain these IDs for reuploading or matching with an external system.

+For example:
+- Original video: `lecture-vi4pXldZVULSf4JaSdaWK9sX.mp4`
+- Generated subtitles:
+  - `lecture-vi4pXldZVULSf4JaSdaWK9sX.srt`
+  - `lecture-vi4pXldZVULSf4JaSdaWK9sX.vtt`

 ## Configuration